Artificial Intelligence. Marketing Team. August 20, 2025.

 The Analog-to-Digital Translation Challenge

-Analog interactions evaporate after events end.
-Analog interactions exist only in scattered sales rep memories.
-Analog interactions exist only in hastily scribbled notes.
+These interactions traditionally evaporate after events end.
+These interactions exist only in scattered sales rep memories and hastily scribbled notes.

 Modern AI transforms an analog experience into signals-based digital intelligence.
-An attendee holding a mobile device holds keys to understanding what he or she values.
+The attendee holding a mobile device is holding the keys to understanding what a he or she values.
 Content consumption preferences indicate solution priorities.
-Responses to questions and polls captured in the moment provide signal data.
-Patterns of session participation over a multi-day conference provide signal data.
+Responses to questions and polls captured in the moment show buying intent.
+Patterns of session participation over a multi-day conference show buying intent.

 Signal-aware systems capture valuable intent indicators.
-Signal-aware systems capture intent indicators that would otherwise disappear.
-Signal-aware systems ensure no buying signal gets lost between the event and the follow-up.
+Signal-aware systems prevent buying signal loss between the event and follow-up.

 Building Your Signal-Aware Event Strategy